baxt01/have-a-word/README.md

 # Dictionary App:

-- This app gives phonetics, meanings & definitions, synonyms, example and audio sound in the output.
+- This app gives phonetics, meanings & definitions, synonyms, example and audio sound of the given word .
-- Translated text automatically comes in to input of dictionary app.
-- On clicking the search button the result shows on the below card
-- Clear button clear delete the text from the input box
+- The translation app and dictionary app has been linked together.
+The translated text from the translator app will appear straight on the dictionary card with the meanings, synonyms, example and audio.

 # Quiz App: